Popov77/EDiPOP/README.md

 # Connect
 Your mobile smart device must be 2.4GHz Wi-Fi Hotspot compatible.
 New android and apple smart devices require data coverage to allow hotspot sharing.
 Follow these steps to connect EDiPOP upon your initial set up.
 1. Activate your hotspot sharing
+2. Set to 2.4GHz broadband
-2. Change your **SSID** name to Hotspot and password to **abcd1234**
+3. Change your **SSID** name to Hotspot and password to **abcd1234**
+4. Connect EDiPOP to the OBD connector
-3. Identify the IP address of EDIPOP in the listed hotspot connections
+5. Identify the IP address of EDIPOP in the listed hotspot connections
+6. Start your browser and enter your IP number, example: **192.168.34.188/0**

+EDiPOP should auto connect next time you go for a ride if the above settings have not been changed.

 # Connections
 EDiPOP pin out enables for external connections, specific details found below.